ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 From a [gender-politics perspective](http://www.bad-housekeeping.com/2014/08/07/sanitary-tax-attacking-the-5/)... it also just doesn't seem like a big deal.
 If sanitary products were still standard-rated, I could maybe kind of get behind this, even though I don't actually think that standard-rated implies non-essential.
 But they're at the lowest VAT rate the UK government is allowed to put them at.
 I just don't see this as a sign that we value crocodile meat more than female participation; or of male-focused agenda setting; or any form of institutional misogyny.

 It seems like most of the conversation is fueled by outrage.
-I don't think there's much to be outraged about, and I would prefer that the energy being put into this outrage goes elsewhere.
+I don't think there's much here to be outraged about, and I would prefer that the energy being put into this outrage goes elsewhere.

-Secondly, I don't much like the tactic of petitioning the UK government over this.
+Secondly, I don't really like the tactic of petitioning the UK government over this.
 The petition acknowledges that they can't do anything under current EU law.
 So the goal is to get the UK to get the EU to change its laws.

 That seems... really unfair.
 Like, suppose I notice that I've been overcharged on my phone bill.
 I call up the company, and the customer service rep is very polite and helpful and refunds me.
 I tell her, "that's not good enough, I also want to be refunded for the price of this phone call to you, that I shouldn't have had to make".
 She tells me that she simply doesn't have the power to do that.
 So I tell her that she needs to complain to her managers until they give her that power, and I'm going to keep calling her every day until she can refund me for the cost of this phone call.